honojs/website/index.md

 ### Small

-Hono is very small.
+Hono is small.
-About **20KB** with minify.
+About **20KB** if it is minified.
-There are many middleware and adapters, but they are bundled only when you use them.
+There are many middleware and adapters, but they are bundled only when used.
 By the way, Express bundle size is 572KB.

 ### Developer Experience

 Hono provides fine "**Developer Experience**".
 Easy access to Request/Response thanks to the `Context` object.
-Above all, Hono is written in TypeScript.
-So, Hono has "**Types**"!
+Then, Hono is written in TypeScript.
+Hono has "**Types**".

-For example, the named path parameters will be literal types.
+For example, the path parameters will be literal types.

 ![SS](/images/ss.png)

 And the Validator and Hono Client `hc` enable the PRC mode.
-In PRC mode, you can use your favorite validator such as Zod and easily share server-side API specs with the client with `hc` and build type-safe applications.
+In PRC mode, you can use your favorite validator such as Zod and easily share server-side API specs with the client and build type-safe applications.